 - Knife sharpening service has a poor reputation

-- Age discrimination for employment is possible.
+- Age discrimination in employment is possible.
 The company likes young people to sell their knives

-- Website is the only place to make contact with the company
+- The website is the only place to make contact with the company

 - Pay to play